santisbon/reference/src/microcloud.md

     Install `pv` to see a progress bar and percentage of completion as the image is being flashed:
     `brew install pv`

-Insert/connect the target device (microSD card or SSD) and check the device name.
+Connect the target device (e.g. SSD) and check the device name.
 If macOS tells you *The disk you attached was not readable by this computer* you can ignore it.
 ```sh title="On your laptop"
 diskutil list